 Thus, time and time again, India has used the trump card of oppressing the Muslims in their country to instigate their animosity with the neighboring Muslim state of Pakistan.
 Such attempts can be seen throughout history, for instance, the demolition of Babri Mosque in Ayodhya by local Hindus was witnessed in 1992.

 Recently, the physical violence against a 45-year-old Muslim rickshaw driver in the northern state of Uttar Pradesh as well as the murder and eviction of Muslims in Assam have been brought to light.
-Similar situations can also be seen in the Indian part of Kashmir.
+Similar situations of Muslim genocide in India can also be seen in the Indian part of Kashmir.
 It is claimed that all of the actions were carried out for the sole reason that the victims were Muslims and therefore this, supposedly, justified their actions.

 The government of India has hardly played its role in bringing the perpetrators to the book; justice is yet to be served to the Muslim victims in India.
 The tenure of Narendra Modi has brought about greater Islamophobia, thanks to the growing Hindu nationalism cultivated by the Bharatiya Janata Party (BJP).

 After independence, India, led by Mohandas Karamchand Gandhi, did not inspire to become the state it is today.
 India aimed to become a place where different cultures and ethnicities could unite as a single front.
 The picture of India that Gandhi hoped to paint was one free of violence, based on welfare and democracy.
 He set his opinions straight in a weekly journal by the name of “Young India” in 1928 by saying: